Clouddays-tech/docker101-wordpress/README.md

 ## Create A record for your webpage in your public dns server.

-Grab the VM public IP and create public DNS A record.
+Grab the VM public IP and create public DNS A record for FQDN.

 ## SSH into your VM
-ssh azureuser@yourIPAddress
+ssh azureuser@yourIPAddress/FQDN

 ## Configuraiton